Right Click is disabled

 • Secure cloud storage

-Core Components of a Drone Management System
+Core Components of a Drone Software Management System

 Multi-payment Support

-Flight Control Systems
+Flight Planning & Control

 • Real-time tracking of drone location, altitude, speed, and path.